Language-Conditioned Safe Trajectory Generation for Spacecraft Rendezvous: Introduction

 Despite these advances, the use of nonconvex trajectory optimization in complex rendezvous operations remains limited by two key challenges.
 First, human experts must still manually specify problem parameters, such as waypoints, timelines, operational constraints, and objectives.
-The ability to formulate such problems quickly is essential for autonomous decision-making, responsive operations, and agile mission and navigation analysis.
+The ability to quickly formulate such problems is essential for autonomous decision-making, responsive operations, and agile mission and navigation analysis.
 Yet achieving this level of flexibility requires deep expertise in optimal control, making large-scale deployment of nonconvex guidance algorithms difficult.
 Second, classical objective functions such as fuel or time minimization often lack the expressive power needed to capture the full range of desired behaviors.
 As a result, operators rely on the detailed waypoint construction to shape the intended rendezvous trajectory.
 However, for space rendezvous, the geometry and kinematics of relative motion \cite{damico_phd_2010, alfriend2009spacecraft} introduce subtleties that require significant astrodynamics knowledge, making it challenging to design waypoints that reliably yield the intended behavior.
-Moreover, with the advent of high-capacity propulsion systems for multi-spacecraft servicing and orbit-transfer vehicles, control effort during high-precision proximity operations has become comparatively inexpensive in a wide range of orbital regimes \cite{Guffanti2023Visors, rizza2005space, takubo2025safe}.
-This shift unlocks a design space where slight increases in fuel usage can be traded for diverse behaviors and more complex maneuvers---echoing goal-oriented autonomy in terrestrial robotics \cite{ceballos2011goal, rizza2025goal}.
+Moreover, with the advent of high-capacity propulsion systems for multi-spacecraft servicing and orbit-transfer vehicles, control effort during high-precision proximity operations has become comparatively inexpensive in a wide range of orbital regimes \cite{Guffanti2023Visors, rizza2026space, takubo2025safe}.
+This shift unlocks a design space where slight increases in fuel usage can be traded for diverse behaviors and more complex maneuvers, echoing the concept of goal-oriented autonomy \cite{ceballos2011goal, rizza2025goal}.
 Nevertheless, current methods based on optimal control formulations that focus solely on cost minimization are inherently limited in their ability to leverage this opportunity.

 Given these challenges, a language-conditioned interface offers a promising new direction for trajectory generation in space.
 Such an interface would allow non-expert spacecraft operators and systems engineers to specify high-level mission objectives in natural language, facilitating rapid synthesis of dynamically feasible trajectories that align with task semantics.
+In this paper, such trajectories are referred to as \textit{semantically correct}.